-New post in Simplifying Complexity series -- Principle 11: Be both a generalist and specialist through your technical acuity
+New post in Simplifying Complexity series -- Principle 11: Be both a generalist and specialist at the same time

-You can read the essay here: Principle 11: Be both a generalist and specialist through your technical acuity.
+You can read the essay here: Principle 11: Be both a generalist and specialist at the same time.

 How exactly does the topic of being a generalist or specialist tie in with simplifying complexity?
 Here’s an excerpt: